 Features of the Curriculum

-Students in the YOKOHAMA Socrates Program will learn various issues and analytical methods in the humanities and social sciences relating to the themes of social resilience and social sustainability.
-By gaining knowledge and engaging in hands-on projects related to the global issues surrounding social resilience and sustainability in local fields including Yokohama and Japan, you will gain the ability to contribute new perspectives in your workplaces and in your communities.
-Many classes will be conducted in small seminar style settings in the Socratic method.
-Students in this Program will be awarded a Bachelor of Arts degree from the College of Urban Science at the time of graduation.
+Students in the YOKOHAMA Socrates Program learn about various issues and analytical methods in the humanities and social sciences, relating to the themes of social resilience and social sustainability.
+By gaining knowledge and engaging in hands-on projects addressing global issues surrounding social resilience and sustainability in local fields, including Yokohama and Japan, students will gain the ability to contribute new perspectives in professional and community settings.Many classes are conducted in small seminar style settings using the Socratic method.
+Students in this Program are awarded a Bachelor of Arts degree from the College of Urban Sciences at the time of graduation.

 Collaborative Project-Based Learning in the Socratic Method

-You will participate in a variety of project-based group-activities together with Japanese students and other international students.
-The core of the curriculum is the Workshops in which you will determine your own themes and actively explore them through approaches such as field work, collaborative projects, and workshops.
-Through such active engagement, you will learn creative processes based on interdisciplinary knowledge.
-There are Workshops centered around the following four themes: Social and Cultural Studies, History and Geography, Environmental Studies, and Policy Management and Development.
+Students in this program participate in a variety of project-based group activities together with Japanese students and other international students.
+The core of the curriculum is the Workshops in which students determine their own themes and actively explore them through approaches such as fieldwork, collaborative projects, and workshops.
+Through such active engagement, students learn about creative processes based on interdisciplinary knowledge.
+There are Workshops centered around the following four themes: Social and Cultural Studies, History and Geography, Environmental Studies, and Governance and Development.
+Studio Modules and other core classes in this program are conducted in small, interactive seminar style settings using the Socratic method.
+The Socratic method employs critical dialogue in class discussions to nurture the attitude and ability to effectively question and engage with established preconceptions and realities.

 Greater Range of Courses with Japanese Language Proficiency